Predictive Analytics (2026): Turn Data Into Decisions (Not Dashboards)

 Can predictive analytics integrate with our existing BI tools?

 Yes.
 Predictions can flow into dashboards, get delivered via Slack or email, or embed directly in operational tools your team already uses.
-The goal isn't to replace your existing workflow—it's to surface insights where people can actually act on them.
+The goal isn't to replace your existing workflow, it's to surface insights where people can actually act on them.
 If your team lives in Salesforce, that's where churn predictions should appear.

-Related Solutions
+Related solutions

-Predictive Analytics integrates naturally with our other capabilities:
+Predictive Analytics pairs with

 What Could You Predict?